People underestimate intuition. If your gut tells you something is off, don’t ignore it.

 - You can tap Day to see a daily use summary.

 - Tap Settings > Digital Wellbeing & Parental Controls > Dashboard to view screen times for each app.

 - Screen time shows what apps have been on-screen and for how long.

 3. Look for a second number

-An easy way to keep two romantic lives separate is to buy two separate phones.
+An easy way to keep two romantic lives separate is to buy two phones.
 That way, the cheater doesn’t get confused and text the wrong person by mistake.
 A second phone is also a liability, even if expressed as a “work” or “emergency” phone.

 Another technique is to purchase a separate SIM card.
-Some phones allow you to have two SIM cards that can be a hassle.
+Some phones allow you to have two SIM cards which can be a hassle.
 A much easier way is to get a Google Voice number that rings on the current phone.

 Any new entries for people or companies you are unfamiliar with could be a ruse.
 Call the number and see who answers.
 It’s a good idea to block your number.